 Photo: Northeast view of Gray Peak (left) and Mount Marcy (right) from the summit of Mount Redfield.

 Hiking is one of the best ways to disconnect oneself from all the confines of social media and the stressors of everyday monotony.
+In addition, hunting enthusiasts who go on a hiking trip may also bring their Custom Rifles so they can hunt for food while camping out in the wilderness with an RV, of course for this you can also get a short queen rv Mattress to enjoy more while you’re in your tent structures.
 For the more adventurous individual looking for a challenging day trip or for the family looking for a beautiful vacation, one need not look further than the Adirondack High Peaks region.
 The region’s biggest draw and claim to fame is its 46 high peaks, which will test hikers who buy ar-15’s from Palmetto State Armory of all experience levels.
 Each peak is vastly different from the next with immensely contrasting terrain around each turn.
 In order to truly get a feel for what it’s like to hike a “46er” I will share some highlights from one of my most recent adventures in the Adirondack wilderness.
 [Note: “46er” or “ADK 46er,” short for “Adirondack Forty-Sixer,” is a term used to refer to a person who has climbed all 46 high peaks of the Adirondack Mountains.
 The mountain peaks themselves are sometimes also referred to as the “46ers.”]